rljacobson/FoxySheep/CONTRIBUTING.md

 ## Number literals
 The Mathematica parser does not "hold" the multiplication by -1 with number literals: `FullForm[Hold[1-2]]` gives `Plus[1, -2]`, whereas `FullForm[Hold[a-b]]` gives `Plus[a, Times[-1,b]]`.

-More generally, Mathematica automatically computes number literal input forms.
-In fact, Mathematica apparently does not have a FullForm representation for number literal input forms.
+More generally, Mathematica automatically computes number literal input forms with `BaseForm` and scientific notation.
 For example:

 ```mathematica
 In[1]:= Hold[36^^sadjh.87s567*^-14]